sgonyea/jruby-pgp/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Testing:

+Just run:

+    $ rake spec

+And it will compile the Java extensions prior to running the tests.